 Complete Publication Proposals must include the following items, together with any other supporting material:

-The completed Proposal should be sent to the Publications Manager at the APS PRESS Editorial Office, where it will be duplicated and distributed to the members of the Editorial Board.
+The completed Proposal should be sent to firstname.lastname@example.org at the APS PRESS Editorial Office, where it will be duplicated and distributed to the members of the Editorial Board.

 Once the Editorial Board has accepted a given project or manuscript, a Publication Agreement will be drawn up and sent to the author or volume editor for approval.
 The Publication Agreement will contain much of the information provided by the author or volume editor in the Publication Proposal and will act as a reference in determining whether the completed manuscript or project is acceptable at the review stage.